 Shack marching band members emerging from winter dens

-With the spring-like weather of late, the Camp Shack Marching Band has been busy parading up and down the snowy trails and portages in preparation for another busy season, which culminates in near mythical performances during the annual deer hunting opener.
+With the marvelous weather of late, the Camp Shack Marching Band has been busy parading up and down the snowy trails and portages in preparation for another busy season, which culminates in near mythical performances during the annual deer hunting opener.

 That’s when the 100-plus piece band pays its annual visit to every hunter in a deer stand within a 50-mile radius of Camp Shack , a tradition that many, but not most, hunters seem to enjoy on those cold and lonely mornings deep in the woods.